A generalization of Zakalyukin's lemma, and symmetries of surface singularities: Isomers of generalized cuspidal edges and curved foldings

 \begin{Fact} For each $f\in {\mathbb E}^\omega_*(C)$, there exist non-faithful isomers $f_*$ $($the inverse$)$, $\check f_*$ $($the inverse dual$)$ such that if $g$ is a $C^\omega$-differentiable admissible generalized cuspidal edge along $C$ which is an isomer of $f$, then $g$ is right-left equivalent to one of $\check f$, $f_*$ and $\check f_*$. \end{Fact}

+\begin{Remark} In \cite{HNSUY}, these three generalized cuspidal edges $\check f$, $f_*$ and $\check f_*$ associated with $f$ are defined on an open subset of the domain of definition of $f$ and their first fundamental forms coincide with that of $f$.
+Then $\check f$, $f_*$ and $\check f_*$ may not be written in normal forms even when $f$ is a normal form.
+In fact, the dual $\check f$ of generalized cuspidal edge $f$ written in the normal form as in \cite[Example 5.3]{HNSUY} is not written in a normal form. \end{Remark}

-By this fact with Proposition \ref{prop:Sec5}, all the arguments in Section 5 in \cite{HNSUY} hold not only for admissible cuspidal edges but also for admissible generalized cuspidal edge without any changes of proofs.
-So we obtain the following two assertions as a consequence:
+By Fact \ref{fact56} with Proposition \ref{prop:Sec5}, all the arguments in Section 5 in \cite{HNSUY} hold not only for admissible cuspidal edges but also for admissible generalized cuspidal edge without any changes of proofs.
+So we obtain the following theorem as a consequence:

 \begin{Theorem}[{A generalization of Theorems III and IV in \cite{HNSUY}}] Let $f$ be a $C^\omega$-differentiable admissible generalized cuspidal edge along $C$.
 Then the number of the right equivalence classes of $f$, $\check f$, $f_*$ and $\check f_*$ is four if and only if $ds^2_f$ has no symmetries $($the definition of symmetries of $ds^2_f$ is given in \cite[Definition 0.4]{HNSUY}$)$.
 Moreover, let $N_f$ be the number of congruence classes of the images of the four maps $f$, $\check f$, $f_*$ as map germs along $C$.
 Then \begin{enumerate} \item if $C$ has no non-trivial symmetries and also $ds^2_f$ has no symmetries, then $N_f=4$, \item if not the case in {\rm (1)}, it holds that $N_f\le 2$, and \item $N_f=1$ if and only if \begin{enumerate} \item $C$ lies in a plane and has a non-trivial symmetry, \item $C$ lies in a plane and $ds^2_f$ has a symmetry, or \item $C$ has a positive symmetry and $ds^2_f$ also has a symmetry. \end{enumerate} \end{enumerate} \end{Theorem}